Kzax01/AWS-Security-Aerosecure/IAM/02_Monitoring_Users_AWS_IAM/walkthrough.md

-# 📌 Monitoring, Auditing, and Logging Users and Resource Usage in AWS IAM
+# 📌 IAM Insights: Monitoring and Auditing Access

 Welcome back to this exciting project!